JM0KA/Python_Projects/Python_Blockchain/README.md

 ## Purpose of the Project
 The purpose of this project is to build upon my python skills and knowledge base.
-While improving on my knowledge of python, I am also using this as a way to become better acquanted with the Blockchain and how it works.
+While improving on my knowledge of python, I am also using this as a way to become better acquanted with Blockchain concepts